pohly/syncevolution/README.rst

 Listing sources on the command line limits the operation to those sources (called *active sources* below).
-If not given, all sources defined for the config are active.
+If not given, all sources enabled for the config are active.
 Some operations require the name of exactly one source.

 Properties are set with key/value assignments and/or the ``--sync/source-property`` keywords.
-Those keywords are only needed for the hypothetical situation that a sync and source property share the same name (not normally the case).
+Those keywords are only needed for the hypothetical situation that a sync and source property share the same name (which was intentionally avoided).
 Without them, SyncEvolution automatically identifies which kind of property is meant based on the name.